mtlynch/spaceduck/_posts/2018-04-06-automating-storj-setup.md

 For some commands, Storj writes error messages to stdout.
 For others, it writes error messages to stderr.

 See for example the following two calls to `storjshare create`.
-In the first case, Storj writes the error message to stdout:
+In the first case, Storj writes the error message to stderr:

 ```bash
 $ storjshare create --noedit --outfile /tmp/a.json 1> /tmp/stdout-output.txt 2> /tmp/stderr-output.txt